ticianavalle/OscarGoals/README.md

 # OscarGoals
-My goals related to the Academy Award Nominees
+My goals related to the Academy Award Nominees for Best Picture

 ## Watch all Oscar 2016 nominees (7/8)
 1. Mad Max